playgrdstar/quaintitative/_posts/2021-01-16-handcode_viz_dayone.md

 Now, just copy and paste these lines between the `<svg></svg>` tags.

-For the axis of the line chart.
+For the axis of the line chart -
 ```
 <g>
 <line stroke='steelblue' x1="90" x2="90" y1="5" y2="371">